kaysalawu/azure-network-terraform/1-hub-and-spoke/1-hub-spoke-azfw-single-region/README.md

 C>* fe80::/64 is directly connected, eth0, 05:36:14
 ```

-We can see the Vnet ranges learned dynamically via BGP.
+IPv6 is not yet configured for BGP but we can see static and connected IPv6 routes.

 </details>
 <p>